 ArcGIS API for Python

-In the ArcGIS API for Python, the GIS object is used to represent the GIS you are working with, such as ArcGIS Online or an instance of ArcGIS Enterprise.
+In ArcGIS API for Python, the GIS object is used to represent the GIS you are working with, such as ArcGIS Online or an instance of ArcGIS Enterprise.
 Your GIS can support a number of authentication schemes; see Working with different authentication schemes to learn how to authenticate your scripts and notebooks for different schemes.